Immigration, Infrastructure And Iran: The President's Plans For 2018

 The president has tweeted support for protests against the current Iranian regime, while also opposing (yet not completely ripping up) the Iranian nuclear deal.

 At least 21 people have been reported dead in Iran, as the regime has moved against the protesters.
 But it's still unclear what this president wants to do tangibly to effect change.
-Vice President Pence has brought up the difference from past administrations' postures, but remember, back in 2009 when protests also cropped up, it was a very different kind of Iranian leadership that then-President Barack Obama was dealing with.
-Now, there is a more pragmatic leader in President Hassan Rouhani than in Mahmoud Ahmadinejad.
+Vice President Pence has brought up the difference from past administrations' approaches, but remember, back in 2009 when protests also cropped up, it was a very different kind of Iranian leadership that then-President Barack Obama was dealing with.
+Now, there is a more pragmatic leader in President Hassan Rouhani than there was in Mahmoud Ahmadinejad.
 So what would change in Iran actually bring?

 What's more, Trump's stance on the uprising is more in line with an interventionist approach, which is contradictory to his more isolationist America First policy.
 So there is a question about the Trump Doctrine: When does the United States intervene and when does it not?
 What is the trigger to say, "OK, this is where the United States gets involved"?